SpssModelerExtensions/Instagram_Pictures/README.md

 # Download pictures from Instagram account

-This extension enables you to download picture ids and urls from a specified Instgram user using Instagram API Platform
+This extension enables you to download picture ids and urls from a specified Instagram user using Instagram API Platform

 <p align="center">
   <img src="insta2.png"/ width=300px>